Supporting Flood Victims: Your Guide to Making an Impact

 Feeding America

 Feeding America has food banks nationwide and 2,400 trucks standing by, making it easy for the organization to mobilize after natural disasters.
-In 2022, Feeding America provided nearly 5 billion meals.
+In 2023, Feeding America provided more than 5 billion meals.
 Volunteers help sort, stack, and package food that will be shipped out, among other tasks needed to keep recovery efforts running.

 Samaritan’s Purse